Desempenho socioambiental de fornecedores

 Risks considered in the supplier screening process

-The price conditions of wood are subject to market fluctuations and competition with other crops (such as soybeans, sugarcane, and others) in the different regions where Klabin operates.
-This can lead to price increases and impact the availability of wood, adversely affecting the supply to its factories, production costs, and financial results.
-The Company relies on the supply of inputs, raw materials, and services for its operations.
-Increases in input prices can raise production costs and reduce profitability
+The wood price conditions are subject to market forces and competition with other crops (such as soybeans, sugarcane, and others) in the different regions where the company operates, which may lead to price increases and impact wood availability, adversely affecting its factories' supply, production costs, and financial results.
+The company relies on the supply of inputs, raw materials, and services for its operation.
+Increases in input prices can raise production costs and reduce the company's profitability.
+Klabin's operational units are supplied by various national and foreign suppliers and service providers.

 Definition of Critical supplier